entoj/entoj.github.io/user/export/CmExporter.md

-{% set configName = 'jsp' %}
+{% set configName = 'cm' %}

-# JSP exporter
+# CoreMedia exporter

-A jsp artefact exporter.
+A CoreMedia (CM) jsp artefact exporter that is based on the JSP exporter - it inherits all behaviours for standard jsp files and extends it with CM specific requirements.
 All configured entities will export their templates as single jsp files.
-Any macro calls are resolved at runtime via jsp:include.
+Any macro calls are resolved at runtime via cm:include.

 ## Feature Support {#FeatureSupport}